onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Go big, because we all go home." - [Naval Ravikant](https://twitter.com/naval/status/1714119368358207872)

 > "Give society what it wants but doesn't know how to get - at scale." - [Naval Ravikant](https://twitter.com/NavalismHQ/status/1711659079230214615)

+> "If we can really understand the problem, the answer will come out of it, because the answer is not separate from the problem." - [Jiddu Krishnamurti](https://www.goodreads.com/quotes/131063-if-we-can-really-understand-the-problem-the-answer-will)

+> "A problem well stated is a problem half solved." - [Charles Franklin Kettering](https://www.goodreads.com/quotes/449969-a-problem-well-stated-is-a-problem-half-solved)

+But a problem not fully understood is unsolvable.

+> "If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." - [Albert Einstein](https://www.goodreads.com/quotes/60780-if-i-had-an-hour-to-solve-a-problem-i-d)